-Welcome to the University of Kentucky Disability Resource Center in the Division of Student Affairs.
+Welcome to the University of Kentucky Disability Resource Center in the Office for Student Success.
 The DRC provides services to the University community so students with disabilities have an equal opportunity to fully participate in all aspects of University life.
 The DRC serves students with a wide array of disabilities and this web site provides valuable information for students, parents, faculty and staff related to various responsibilities, services and programs of the office.
-If you cannot find the information you are seeking, please do not hesitate to call our office (859) 257-2754 or visit us at 725 Rose Street, Suite 407 Multidisciplinary Science Building, Lexington, KY 40536-0082 (Building 82 on the Campus Map).
+If you cannot find the information you are seeking, please do not hesitate to call our office (859) 257-2754.
+Our office hours are 8 AM to 4:30 PM.

 If you are visiting the DRC from off campus, two reserved parking spaces are available in the lot beside the Multidisciplinary Science Building.
 Parking is also available in the Kentucky Clinic Parking Structure located on Huguelet Drive at a reduced rate.
 Please bring your parking stub to the Disability Resource Center to have it validated.

 2. Login with your MyUK linkblue username and password.